 Both Medicare part A and Medicare Part B are 80% paid for by the government and 20% is the responsibility of the beneficiary or the patient.
 With Original Medicare you are free to choose and Doctor or Hospital that accepts Medicare Terms for payment.
-(Approximately 93.6% of all Doctors accept Medicare.
+(Approximately 94% of all Doctors accept Medicare.

-There is no prescription drug coverage with Original Medicare except those provided during your hospital stay.
-However, there are Stand-Alone Prescription Drug Plans Available for Medicare Beneficiaries to enroll in if they choose to do so.
-The part of Medicare that covers Prescription Medications is known as Medicare Part D. You pay a monthly premium to join any Medicare Part D Prescription Drug plan available in your area that fits your needs the best choose in addition to the discounted price for your prescription medications.
-In Arizona these plans vary from $7.60 - $105 per month.
-We strongly believe that it is best to work with an experienced Medicare Broker like us to find the best plan at the lowest cost for your own individual needs.
+You pay a monthly premium to join any Medicare Part D Prescription Drug plan available in your area that fits your needs the best choose in addition to the discounted price for your prescription medications.
+These plans range from $5.40 - $139 per month.
+We strongly believe that it is best to work with an experienced Medicare Broker like BradenMedicare.com to find the best plan at the lowest cost for your own individual needs.

 All Medicare Supplement (Also referred to as Medigap) plans are identified by a letter and each plan has the exact same coverage coast to coast.
 The only difference is the price the insurance companies charge in each state.